openmc-dev/openmc/docs/source/usersguide/settings.rst

 objects.

-The :class:`openmc.IndependentSource` class is the primary class for defining source distributions and has four main attributes that one can set:
+The :class:`openmc.IndependentSource` class is the primary class for defining source distributions and has five main attributes that one can set:
-:attr:`IndependentSource.space`, which defines the spatial distribution, :attr:`IndependentSource.angle`, which defines the angular distribution, :attr:`IndependentSource.energy`, which defines the energy distribution, and :attr:`IndependentSource.time`, which defines the time distribution.
+:attr:`IndependentSource.space`, which defines the spatial distribution, :attr:`IndependentSource.angle`, which defines the angular distribution, :attr:`IndependentSource.energy`, which defines the energy distribution, :attr:`IndependentSource.time`, which defines the time distribution, and :attr:`IndependentSource.weight`, which defines the value of the statistical weight at birth.

 The spatial distribution can be set equal to a sub-class of :class:`openmc.stats.Spatial`; common choices are :class:`openmc.stats.Point` or